BDSwiss vs easyMarkets Comparison

 Is easyMarkets a good broker?

-easyMarkets provides a trading platform suite that is optimized for ease of use, and features a variety of trading and risk-management tools which are especially helpful for beginners.
+Founded in 2001, easyMarkets is a trusted broker that holds multiple regulatory licenses and provides an easy-to-use trading platform suite with a variety of trading and risk-management tools.
+Fans of the MetaTrader suite will appreciate that MetaTrader 4 is also available at easyMarkets.
 That said, easyMarkets' pricing is higher than the industry average, and its research materials and range of available symbols are limited compared to the best brokers.

 Which broker offers more trading platforms?